Jerl92/McPlayer/README.md

 <img style="max-width: 100%;" src="https://i.ibb.co/R6G5xTt/bulk-add-album.png" />

 ## Changelog
+2.0 - Add genre widget and shortcode to show suggested songs and fix various things.</br>
 1.8 - Add a earn count play, add playlist time length to title, various fix.</br>
 1.7 - Fix stuff in full album add to playlist and fix height of content to feel more like a webapp.</br>
 1.6 - Remove artist private page, remove other stuff.</br>